EPPlugin/moodle-block_onlineexam/README.md

 The settings in this section define how the evaexam block will communicate with evaexam.
 These settings are only required if you selected "SOAP" in the "Communication protocol" setting.

-### LTI settings

-The settings in this section define how the evaexam block will communicate with evaexam.
-These settings are only required if you selected "LTI" in the "Communication protocol" setting.

 ### Expert settings